 We recommend allowing leeway for incubation time during the design phase.
-This is essentially a period of time to ruminate over your ideas and choices.
 Set your design aside for a few days and try not to think about it too hard.
 Chances are, you’ll get hit with a bolt of fresh inspiration after a while—an idea that’ll transform your design from good to great.
-Setting time aside to really process your kitchen remodel rather than just mulling over it will result in a better plan overall.
-This is why incubation time is extremely important.

 Once you have a full design—including selections—then you can move on to creating a construction schedule.
 Include everything that needs to be done and come up with a rough time estimate for each.
 And then add at least 25% of that timeframe to that timeframe.